Giga99/MediumRepos/README.md

 ## ViewPager

-Demo application that shows how to implement ViewPager in Jetpack Compose by using the accompanist library
+The demo application that shows how to implement ViewPager in Jetpack Compose by using the accompanist library

 [Article link](https://betterprogramming.pub/implement-horizontal-and-vertical-viewpager-in-jetpack-compose-a7a91f2ac746)